If you have focused all your retirement planning energy on your 401(k) account, you may be missing a key piece of the puzzle: Social Security.

 Social Security Choices sells one such product for $39.99 and, in partnership with Money Talks News, offers a $10 discount.
 Use coupon code “moneytalks” when buying a report.
-Stop by our Solutions Center and read “A Simple Way to Maximize Your Social Security” to learn more.
+To learn more, stop by our Solutions Center, and read “A Simple Way to Maximize Your Social Security.”

 5. Look into spousal benefits

 Married people have an advantage in the Social Security system.
 A married person may be able to receive up to half the amount of his or her spouse’s full retirement benefit.
 Even a spouse who never worked may be able to claim benefits.

 A divorced person who was married 10 years or longer may also qualify for spousal benefits, if they have not remarried and meet other requirements.